vectordotdev/gitdocs/docs/customizing-sidebar.md

 ## Components

 You can specify a component in place of a link by using `component` instead of `path`.
-Supported components are defined in the theme itself, and currently the only valid option is `Divider`.
 This can be useful to visually seperate items in your sidebar.

 ```yaml
 ---